Dataway¶

 }

-Dataway exposes its own metrics and profiling collection endpoints, allowing us to gather this information for troubleshooting purposes.
+Dataway exposes its own metrics and profiling collection entry points, and we can collect this information for troubleshooting.

-The following information collection should based on actual configured ports and addresses.
-These listed commands are based on default configurations.
+> The following information collection is based on the actual configured ports and addresses, with the commands listed according to the default parameters.

 br_dir="dw-br-$(date +%s)"